Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Analysis with Archival Near-Infrared Image

-We assume that the radial aspect ratio $H_{s}(r)/r$ of the EX Lupi disk follows a power law with the flaring index $\beta (= 1.09)$ determined by a SED fitting under a flared disk model \citep{sipos_ex_2009}.
-The adopted $\beta$ is close to the theoretical predictions of the flared disk models \citep[$\beta = 1.1-1.3$;][]{kenyon_spectral_1987, chiang_spectral_1997}.
-A disk surface height $H_0$ at a fiducial radius $r_0$ is then given by
+We assume that the radial aspect ratio $H_{s}(r)/r$ of the EX Lupi disk follows a power law with the flaring index $\beta (= 1.09)$ determined from a SED fit using a flared disk model \citep{sipos_ex_2009}.
+The adopted $\beta$ is close to the theoretical predictions of flared disk models \citep[$\beta = 1.1-1.3$;][]{kenyon_spectral_1987, chiang_spectral_1997}.
+The disk-surface height $H_0$ at a fiducial radius $r_0$ is then given by

 This analysis derives $H_0 = 0.07 \pm 0.02$ au at $r_0 = 1$ au.
 With $H_{s}(r)/r$, we can derive the flaring angle $\varphi(r)$, which defines the angle at which stellar radiation strikes the disk surface \citep{kusaka_growth_1970, chiang_spectral_1997}: